 Finding a career immediately after university might seem like a sensible move for some graduates, but for a lot of us - the uncertain masses - there is simply no rush.
 Why commit to anything before you're ready?

-Consider traveling; it’s the perfect time, whilst you’re free of responsibilities.
+Consider travelling; it’s the perfect time whilst you’re free of responsibilities.
 If not, maybe volunteering might appeal to you.
 Helping those in need will feel rewarding and not only that, it is a great thing to have on your CV.

 Rather than just randomly applying for a host of different, unrelated jobs, it’s best to do some research in order to discover the ideal role for you; from advertising to zoology, there’s something out there for everyone.